PokemonAutomation/About/HardwareBeginner.md

 2. A USB hub or portable dock (if you have a Switch Lite!)

 ## **If you are only doing Microcontroller Automation proceed to the next step [here](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Software/Beginner-Windows-ArduinoLeonardo.md)**
-If you are doing Computer Controlled or Auto Max Lair automation, proceed below to buy more hardware.
+If you are doing Computer Controlled automation, proceed below to buy more hardware.

 ---

 # (3) Additional Hardware for Computer Control Automation

-> **WARNING:** Swite Lite does *not* output video and thus programs requiring video feedback programs will *not* work.
-Consider downloading the programs to check what you want to use prior to purchase of these items if you have a Switch Lite.

 _Buy the necessary items from A, B, C, & D._